hmcts/sscs-tribunals-case-api/README.md

 With the name of the subscription you have created.

+7. You will also need to update CORE_CASE_DATA_CASE_TYPE_ID in the java chart to your new CaseTypeID.

-Once this is done you should be able to deploy to preview with hearings enabled.
+8. Once this is done you should be able to deploy to preview with hearings enabled.

 Note: When you are finished with preview testing remember to delete the uploaded CCD from AAT and the subscription created on hmc-to-cft-aat.